MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/remove-validation-contact.md

 ---
-title: Remove association between contact and customer for cases in Customer Service | MicrosoftDocs
+title: Remove validation on contact and customer for cases in Customer Service | MicrosoftDocs
-description: Learn how to remove validation on contact and customer for cases in Dynamics 365 Customer Service ms.date: 08/24/2021 ms.topic: article
+description: Learn how to remove validation on contact and customer for cases in Dynamics 365 Customer Service ms.date: 08/25/2021 ms.topic: article
 author: neeranelli
 ms.author: nenellim